-As part of their service contracts with the Group, The Group will pay workers' compensation medical and wage loss benefits when such payments are warranted and within the requirements of the law and the guidelines and policy of the Group or as ordered by a court.
+As part of their service contracts with the Group, the Group will pay workers' compensation medical and wage loss benefits when such payments are warranted and within the requirements of the law and the guidelines and policy of the Group or as ordered by a court.
 In the majority of cases, it will be whether or not liability exists in a particular case, and proper statutory benefits will be paid promptly.

 There will be some claim, however, where either liability or the amount of benefit due is contested.
 It is unnecessary and unproductive to litigate every such case, as the administrative procedures are lengthy and costly.
-Therefore, the Claims Department and the Director must have the authority to settle such cases with claimants on behalf of the Group.
+Therefore, the Group and the Executive Director must have the authority to settle such cases with claimants on behalf of the Group.

-Therefore, the Board establishes the following procedures for the settlement of contested claims:
+Therefore, the Board establishes the following procedures for the settlement of contested workers' compensation claims including Section 20 Settlements: